corbado/keycloak-passkeys/README.md

-# Keycloak Passkey Node.js Integration Example with Corbado
+# Keycloak Passkey Node.js Integration Example

 This is a sample implementation of a Keycloak based app with existing users where the Corbado's passkey-first web component is integrated.
 Keycloak can be kept as existing auth solution, while Corbado handles the passkey authentication part.
 Existing password-based users from Keycloak are integrated using Corbado webhooks while new users are stored passwordless.